ArenKae/Inception/README.md

 # Usage
 Simply clone this repository and use ```make``` to build the project.
-Then, in your web browser, visit https://localhost and authorize the certifacte.
+Then, in your web browser, visit https://localhost and authorize the certificate.

 # Other useful commands